Employer of Record

 Personal Income Tax in Qatar

-Qatar does not levy personal income tax; instead, it imposes a 10% income tax on businesses based on their taxable income.
+Qatar does not levy personal income tax on employment income.
+Corporate income tax rules may apply to businesses depending on their structure and taxable presence.

 Wage Protection System (WPS)

-The Wage Protection System (WPS) serves as an essential tool for businesses, providing an electronic platform for streamlined salary transfers to workers through authorized banks.
-Developed by Qatar Central Bank, this system, mandatory for all institutions registered with the Ministry, ensures accurate and timely wage payments within the private sector.
-Specifically tailored for various labor categories, the WPS guarantees adherence to agreed-upon salary disbursements.
+The Wage Protection System (WPS) serves as an essential tool for businesses, providing an electronic platform for streamlined salary transfers to workers through financial institutions in the State.
+The system is designed to help ensure accurate and timely wage payments within the private sector and supports the Ministry of Labour’s wage compliance framework.

-For businesses seeking efficiency, the WPS Portal offers a convenient online solution to transfer employees’ salaries directly from the office with a simple click, saving valuable time without endorsing alternative payment methods.
+For businesses seeking efficiency, the WPS Portal offers a convenient online solution to transfer employees’ salaries directly through the approved system, supporting timely payment and regulatory compliance.

 Work Permit in Qatar